Suzanna-Linn/slua/docs/moving-lists.md

 Instead of a list of values, we use keys (the name of the fruit) and values (the quantity of each fruit).

 We add a new pair of key value with:
-	tabFruitsQuantity["Melon"] = 5
+- tabFruitsQuantity["Melon"] = 5

 Or with:
-	tabFruitsQuantity.Melon = 5
+- tabFruitsQuantity.Melon = 5

 You can use the one that you prefer.

 To get a value from the table we use the key:
-	ll.OwnerSay( tabFruitsQuantity["Melon"] )  -- >  5
+- ll.OwnerSay( tabFruitsQuantity["Melon"] )  -- >  5

-or
+Or
-	ll.OwnerSay( tabFruitsQuantity.Melon  )  -- >  5
+- ll.OwnerSay( tabFruitsQuantity.Melon  )  -- >  5

-If the key doesn't exist we will get a value of nil:
+If the key doesn't exist it returns a value of nil:
-	ll.OwnerSay( tabFruitsQuantity["Pumpkin"] )  -- >  nil
+- ll.OwnerSay( tabFruitsQuantity["Pumpkin"] )  -- >  nil

 To remove a pair of key value we set the key to nil:
-	tabFruitsQuantity["Cherry"] = nil
+- tabFruitsQuantity["Cherry"] = nil
+-
 The key is removed (it's not set to nil) and the memory is cleaned up.

-Array tables are a special case of dictionary tables, where the keys are correlative numbers starting with 1.
+Array tables are a special case of dictionary tables, where the keys are consecutive numbers starting with 1.

-All the values, in array tables and in dictionary tables, can be anything, including another table.

-And the tables in the tables can also have other tables as values, to make lists of lists of lists...
+All values, in array tables and in dictionary tables, can be anything, including another table.
+Tables in  tables can also have other tables as values, to make lists of lists of lists...

-Let's look at an example.
-Open the "script test 1 LSL".

-We make a list (lst1), make a copy of this list (lst2), modify lst1 and, obviously, lst1 is modified and lst2 is not.
-As it must be.

-Now let's look at the same example in SLua.
-Open the "script test 1 SLua".

-We do the same, change tab1, and it happens that tab1 is changed (OK) and tab2 is also changed (WTF?!).

-To understand what happens, let's look at an example of this behaviour in LSL.
-Open the "script test 2 LSL".

-Here we are doing the same with the lists.

-And something similar with the object where the script is in.

-We have obj1 with the key of this object, and obj2 empty.
-And we set the object description to "original description".

-We copy obj1 to obj2.
-And we change the description to "new" description.

-Of course, either with obj1 or with obj2 we get the same changed description.

-We know well that the variables have the uuid of the object, not the object itself.
-And that with   obj2 = obj1  we are copying this uuid, not making a new copy of the full object.

-And this is what happens with tables in SLua.
+### Copying tables

+In this example:

+local tab1 = { 10, 20, 30 }
+local tab2 = {}

+tab2 = tab1
+tab1[2] = 15  -- changing a value in tab1

+ll.OwnerSay(tostring(tab1[2]))  -- > 15  -- ok
+ll.OwnerSay(tostring(tab2[2]))  -- > 15  -- tab2 is also changed!

 Tables can be a big thing.
 They are not stored in the variables.

-We can see tables as "objects" that are "rezzed" in the script memory and that have an "uuid", a reference to the table.
-This reference is what is stored in the variables.
+Variables store a reference to the table.

-With   tab2 = tab1  we are copying the reference to the table, not the table.
-Both variables have the same "uuid" to the only one "object" table.
+tab2 = tab1 copies the reference to the table, not the table itself.
+Both variables have the same reference to the only one table.

 We can make a copy of a table, with the table.clone function:
-	tab2 = table.clone( tab1 )
+- tab2 = table.clone( tab1 )

 Now we have two different tables (with the same values), each one with its reference.

 It makes a "shallow" copy, only the elements in the first level of the table are copied.
 If an element is a table, this "sub-table" is not copied, and the new table has the same reference to the "sub-table".

-Now let's look at comparing tables.
+### Comparing tables

 In LSL   myList1 == myList2   doesn't compare the elements of the lists, it compares the length of the lists.